-- Use of emergency room facilities

-- Emergency room physician services
+- Use of emergency room facilities - Emergency room physician services

-- Hospital nursing staff services

-- Radiologists and pathologists services
+- Hospital nursing staff services - Radiologists and pathologists services e) Coverage for Urgent Conditions

 With the exception of urgent care described below, if you visit a hospital emergency room for a non-emergency medical condition, the medical plan will pay a reduced benefit, as shown in section 2.1, Medical Benefit Schedule.
 No other plan benefits will pay for non-emergency care in the emergency room.